KnowItAllKing/zetsu/README.md

 # Zetsu

 Zetsu is a Discord bot made using the Discord.js library.
 Its code is open-source and free-to-use, however, you may not claim any of it as your own.

+Zetsu is meant to be a ticket bot, but you may clone and modify as you wish.

 ## Installation